petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 | [%COMMERCEORDER_SHIPPING_ADDRESS_STREET1%]      | Shipping address street 1           |
 | [%COMMERCEORDER_ORDER_ITEMS%]                   | A table listing all the order items |

+!!! important
+    These new variables are under a release feature flag.
+Read [Release Feature Flags](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) for more information.

 ## Notification Template Variables (Channel)

 For notification templates created under a channel, select a notification template *Type* to view its variables.
 This determines which channel events trigger the notification.